 The Emerging Technology Office helps by predicting what the next big thing in energy technology will be 3–15 years in the future.
-Then, the team evaluates the potential risks and benefits of the new technology, including how it’ll affect business, customers and employees.
+Then, the team evaluates the potential risks and benefits of the new technology, including how it will affect business, customers, and employees.

 Jessica’s role on the ETO is to strategize and communicate how to best consider these new technologies.
 It’s important that customers, employees, and stakeholders are on board and excited about a product, and that requires clear understanding and communication around how it’ll add value to their lives.